Additional needs: Refers to children who may require additional support, within their seat.

 Shoulder Harness Slots: Slots in the back of the child car seat through which the harness shoulder straps are routed.

-Single Handed Release Mechanism: A mechanism that allows the BABY-SAFE SLEEPER or BABYSAFE plus SHR to be easily removed from a pushchair with one hand.
+Single Handed Release Mechanism: A mechanism that allows a seat to be easily removed from a base or pushchair with one hand.

 Suitable Restraint: A child car seat, Harness or Seat Belt ‘approved for use’ for a particular child.